M.Tevfik Dorak, MD, PhD

-Single-gene disorders (autosomal or sex-linked): Cystic fibrosis (in the most frequent mutation, the 1480 amino acid-long wild protein is missing a phenylalanine at position 508 and becomes 1479 amino acid-long, however, more than 30 mutations causing a defective protein have been identified), hereditary hemochromatosis (C282Y missense mutation: cysteine at position 282 is replaced by a tyrosine), myotonic dystrophy and Huntington's chorea (trinucleotide repeat polymorphism with parental origin effect: stronger when it is inherited from the father; it also causes genetic anticipation due to changes in the number of repeats), sickle cell anemia (a point missense mutation), thalassemia (alpha, beta; point ‘stop’ mutations), hemophilia (A, B), phenylketonuria-PKU (point mutation), Duchenne’s muscular dystrophy (DMD), adenosine deaminase (ADA) deficiency causing severe combined immune deficiency (SCID), Tay-Sachs disease (hexosaminidase A deficiency).
+Single-gene disorders (autosomal or sex-linked): Cystic fibrosis (in the most frequent mutation, the 1480 amino acid-long wild protein is missing a phenylalanine at position 508 and becomes 1479 amino acid-long, however, more than 30 mutations causing a defective protein have been identified), hereditary hemochromatosis (C282Y missense mutation: cysteine at position 282 is replaced by a tyrosine), myotonic dystrophy and Huntington disease (trinucleotide repeat polymorphism with parental origin effect: stronger when it is inherited from the father; it also causes genetic anticipation due to changes in the number of repeats), sickle cell anemia (a point missense mutation), thalassemia (alpha, beta; point ‘stop’ mutations), hemophilia (A, B), phenylketonuria-PKU (point mutation), Duchenne muscular dystrophy (DMD), adenosine deaminase (ADA) deficiency causing severe combined immune deficiency (SCID), Tay-Sachs disease (hexosaminidase A deficiency).
 In hypermobility type of Ehlers-Danlos syndrome, haploinsufficiency (where one copy is unable to produce the protein in sufficient quantity) due to a 30-kb deletion of tenascin-X (TNXB) gene is responsible for the disease.
 In Cri-Du-Chat syndrome (5p deletion), the genetic basis of the phenotype is haploinsufficiency for the telomerase reverse transcriptase gene (TERT), which is included in the deleted part of chromosome 5.
 In the rare disease erythropoietic protoporphyria, haploinsufficiency for ferrochelatase (FECH) contributes to the clinical phenotype but is not the only reason for the disease expression.
 Dominant negative mutations (where mutation on one copy renders the other copy inactive) are involved in osteogenesis imperfecta type I and autosomal dominant nephrogenic diabetes insidipus.
 Most single gene disorders can be investigated by prenatal diagnosis using DNA extracted from cells obtained from amniocentesis at 16-18 weeks' gestation or chorionic villus sampling (CVS) at about 10-12 weeks' gestation.

 mtDNA disorders are another group of single-gene diseases: Leber hereditary optic neuropathy (LHON), neurologically-associated retinitis pigmentosa (NARP), myoclonic epilepsy and ragged red-fiber disease (MERRF), maternally inherited myopathy and cardiomyopathy (MMC) (See Taylor & Turnbull, 2005).

 a) numerical (aneuploidy): Trisomy 21 (Down syndrome; 47, +21), Trisomy 13 (Patau syndrome; 47, +13), Trisomy 18 (Edwards syndrome; 47, +18), Monosomy X (Turner syndrome; 45, X), Klinefelter syndrome (47, XXY)